 Lina Script has a sleek design element to it coupled with a cheeky touch of graffiti.
 You can see it being used in projects related to music bands, especially bands belonging to the grudge or metal genres.

 Pentagon font has a design style which seems like it is straight out of a U.S. electoral campaign from back in the 70’s or 80’s.
 The typefaces are bold, unique, and riddled with stars.

 Lemon Jelly offers big and friendly-looking typefaces.
 Nothing is too much exaggerated or heavily elaborated which makes the fonts legible for all sorts of use cases.

 Angilla Tattoo Font

-Angilla Tattoo comes with a heavy script accompanied with nice swashes that can add an element of flair to lettering.
+Angilla Tattoo comes with a heavy script accompanied by nice swashes that can add an element of flair to lettering.
 The best aspect is that it manages to deliver style without compromising readability.

 Little Lord font has a nice flow between its uppercase and lowercase characters despite the former having swashy effects and the latter being clean and minimal.

 Sailor Scrawl offers a collection of unique rugged typefaces.
 Each of the fonts is accompanied with a little diamond to located to the middle of the letters.

 The typefaces with VTKS are well designed and looks very fancy.
 It does carry a sense of old-school design to it.
 The letters feel like they have been put on fire.

 Spring offers a collection of typefaces that have been heavily worked on to offer some lavish and elaborate designs.
 There is a sense of mischief and mystery attached to design.

 The typefaces coming with Champignon offers an elegant design with its cursive style.
 This font will also be able to emulate a sense of human handwriting.

 Blessed Day is a simple yet beautiful font made with typefaces which feel like hand-drawn.
 With plenty of swashes and curves, it is also not lackluster by any means.